Constraint on parameters of a rotating black hole in Einstein-bumblebee theory by quasi-periodic oscillations: Introduction

 The paper is organized as follows: In Sec.II, we will review briefly the rotating black hole in Einstein-bumblebee theory of gravity \cite{lvbhrot1}.
-In Sec.III, we study quasi-periodic oscillations in the above black hole spacetime and then make a constraint on the Lorentz symmetry breaking parameter with the observation data of GRO J1655-40.
+In Sec.III, we study quasi-periodic oscillations in the above black hole spacetime and then make a constraint on the Lorentz symmetry breaking parameter with the observation data of GRO J1655-40, XTE J1550-564 and GRS 1915+105.
 Finally, we present a summary.